 Next up is a dish that strongly influenced the development of taiyaki.
 It has the same cake batter exterior, and is commonly filled with anko.

 The main difference between imagawayaki and taiyaki is that, instead of the unique fish shape, imagawayaki has a round shape and a slightly crisped outer layer.
 Like its predecessor, this cake can be filled with all kinds of things, including custard, fruit, and cheese.

 If you find yourself in Daylesford, check out the wonderful Kadota Restaurant for seasonal Japanese food at its finest.

 This dessert is particularly popular during hot summer months.
 It is refreshing, cooling, and comes in a huge range of flavours.
 Kakigori is a mound of fresh shaven ice, which is then covered in your choice of fruit syrup.

 It may not sound like much, but it is actually full of flavour!
 Unlike other desserts, kakigori won’t fill you up or leave you feeling bloated, and is a low-calorie alternative to ice cream or sorbet.

 Has this article made you interested in our Asian dessert recipes?
 If so, why not take a look at our Best Filipino Desserts.

 Particularly popular in the Japanese city of Nagoya, this bite-sized treat is made from sugar and rice flour.
 The result of mixing these ingredients is a chewy and sticky cake.

-A variety of different flavors are added to the two main ingredients to make these available in all sorts of flavors, ranging from fruit to matcha, to chestnut.
+A variety of different flavours are added to the two main ingredients to make these available in all sorts of flavours, ranging from fruit to matcha, to chestnut.
 There is an uiro out there for everyone!